Linda said, let's go as each other, and I said, how the heck do you expect us to pull that off?

 Ray Vukcevich's current book is Meet Me in the Moon Room, from Small Beer Press.
 His first novel is The Man of Maybe Half-a-Dozen Faces, from St. Martin's.
 His short fiction has appeared in Strange Horizons, SCI FICTION, Fantasy & Science Fiction, Asimov's, Lady Churchill's Rosebud Wristlet, Lost Pages, Polyphony, The Infinite Matrix, Rosebud, Talebones, The Metastatic Whatnot, and several anthologies.

-Recent fiction includes “Lost at Sea with Captain Alabama and Mr. Cockatoo” in previous publications in Strange Horizons can be found in our Archive.
-To contact him, send him email at firstname.lastname@example.org.
+Recent fiction includes "Lost at Sea with Captain Alabama and Mr. Cockatoo" in Lost Pages and "The Rescue" in Rosebud #28.
+For more on his work, see his website.
+His previous publications in Strange Horizons can be found in our Archive.
+To contact him, send him email at email@example.com.